shivamsdhanadhya/data_structure/README.md

 # data_structure
-This repository contains ADT implementations and Solutions for various data structures
+This repository contains ADT implementations and Solutions for various data structure problems.